 In this IPPY and NIEA-Award winning guide from K.M.
 Weiland, author of the bestselling Outlining Your Novel, you will learn the universal underpinnings that guarantee powerful plot and character arcs.
 It will show you how to perfectly time your story’s major events and will provide you with an unerring standard against which to evaluate your novel’s pacing and progression.

 Write This Way, written by Castle Gate Press’s own Suzanne Hartmann, will lead new authors through the forest of grammatical rules and stylistic guidelines, and give them specific instructions on how to polish a novel.
 “This book is laid out so well, writers will have the information at their fingertips.”
 Linda Glaz, author and agent with the Hartline Literary Agency

-A Guide to Writing Your Novel (for beginners and young people)
+A Guide to Writing Your Novel (for beginners)

 Lee Roddy, a multi-published author of youth fiction, offers a comprehensive manual published by the Institute for Excellence in Writing.
 Instruction is based on thirty years of proven, practical methods of developing an idea into a complete story.
 The book covers creating characters, plotting, and tips for writing in a variety of genres.
 A good place to start.
 Beginning level.
 (Your can read a sample here: IEW Sample)

 See our podcast recommendations for plenty of great advice in audio form!
 Relevant marketing advice changes rapidly, so Phyllis thinks this is a great way to keep up with it.

 This comprehensive marketing guide for fiction writers comes from LaShaunda C. Hoffman, a seasoned marketing professional with her own award-winning book-promotion e-zine, SORMag.
 She will guide you through creating a promotion plan for your book.